sim-jean/sim-jean.github.io/_pages/teaching.md

 I've used the [`clean`](https://github.com/grantmcdermott/quarto-revealjs-clean) template developed by [Grant McDermott](https://grantmcdermott.com/) and [Kyle Butts](https://www.kylebutts.com/), and slightly modified it.
 Thankful for their contribution!

+Past classes are password protected : reach out if you need the password, I'm happy to share any and all material!

 ## Current

 ### Master EEET - 2025 onwards